YuLab-SMU/GeoTcgaData/README.md

 dirr = system.file(file.path("extdata","methy"),package="GeoTcgaData")
 merge_result <- Merge_methy_tcga(dirr)
 ```
+The users can use `ChAMP` package to do difference analysis.

 ## Copy number variation data integration and differential gene extraction
 The function `ann_merge` could merge the copy number variation data downloaded from TCGA using gdc.
 For example: